The ACLU of Ohio is committed to repealing the death penalty in Ohio once and for all.

 Did you know?

 - Ohio is home to 11 death row exonerees who collectively spent 216 years incarcerated for crimes they did not commit.
-This means for every five people Ohio has executed, one has been exonerated from death row.
-These mistakes happen far too frequently when human lives are at stake.
+For every five people Ohio has executed, one has been exonerated from death row.

 - The death penalty is at least three times more expensive than other sentencing options.
-It is estimated that death penalty trials cost Ohio taxpayers as much as $16 million dollars per case.
+It is estimated that death penalty trials cost Ohio taxpayers as much as $16 million dollars per year.

 The ACLU of Ohio is fighting to abolish the death penalty in Ohio along with Ohioans to Stop Executions, Intercommunity Justice and Peace Center and a broad group of partners from faith leaders to conservative allies and everyone in-between.
 The moment is ripe for repeal.
 Public support for repealing Ohio’s death penalty has never been higher.
-At the Statehouse, a bipartisan, bicameral team is backing this new legislative push.
-HB 183 and SB 103 are identical, companion bills that would repeal Ohio’s death penalty.
+At the Statehouse, a bipartisan team is backing this new legislative push - Senate Bill 101 would repeal Ohio’s death penalty.
 Both bills have strong bipartisan support, demonstrating how important repeal is to both sides of the aisle.
-Whether it’s due to racial disparity, fiscal or innocence concerns, Ohioans agree that it is time to put an end this broken system.
+Whether it’s due to racial disparity, fiscal, or innocence concerns, Ohioans agree that it is time to put an end to this broken system.